reathajohner/Asg-2-1502-001/DesignDocument.md

 Methods - The methods of this class includes:
 * A constructor that makes use of the Player constructor (no stats).
 * A constructor that creates a Goalie with existing stats.
 Accepts all common variables as well as int shots against, int goals against, int shutouts, and int minutes.
+Returns nothing.
 * Accessors for all Goalie unique variables.
+Accepts nothing.
+Returns the related goalie unique variable.
-* Mutators for all Goalie unique variables
+* Mutators for all Goalie unique variables.
+Accepts the related goalie unique variable.
+Returns nothing.
-* `calcSavePer` to calculate successful save percentage
+* `calcSavePer` to calculate successful save percentage.
+Accepts nothing.
+Returns nothing.
-* `calcGAA`to calculate goals against average
+* `calcGAA`to calculate goals against average.
+Accepts nothing.
+Returns nothing.

 ### Player List
 Class Description - The Player List class manages, adding Players to an Array List and making changes to that Array List (including adding and removing players).

 Method Descriptions - The methods of this class includes:
-* A constructor to create an ArrayList
+* A constructor to create an ArrayList.
+Accepts nothing.
+Returns nothing
 * Mutator for the ArrayList to add a player.
 Accepts a Player.
 Returns nothing.
 * Accessor to get stored players.
 Accepts nothing.
 Returns a the ArrayList.
 * Accessor to retrieve player by number.
 Accepts a String for the player number.
 Returns a player.